Annual performance review template

 General performance review template

-This performance review template is used to assess an employee’s overall performance.
-You’ll find they have a combination of a quantitative scale and qualitative questions to provide additional context regarding the qualitative data.
+This performance review template assesses an employee’s overall performance.
+It combines a quantitative scale with qualitative questions to provide additional context for the qualitative data.

-Usually, this mixed structure works well for employers, as it includes easily comparable numbers.
-However, it also leaves room for you to expand upon different points and add nuance.
+This mixed structure usually works well for employers, as it includes easily comparable numbers.
+However, it also allows you to expand upon different points and add nuance.

 Narrative structure performance review template

-The narrative structure is similar to the general performance review template in that there are qualitative questions.
-However, you only rate employees using long-form answers.
-There’s no quantitative scale included.
+The narrative structure is similar to the general performance review template in that qualitative questions exist.
+However, you only rate employees using long-form answers, and there’s no quantitative scale included.

 For larger organizations, this may not work well on its own.
 Many companies use performance reviews to determine raises, promotions, and such.
-In that case, you’ll want some hard numbers to easily compare employees.
+In that case, you’ll want some hard numbers to compare employees easily.

 Quantitative scale performance review template

-This performance review template only has quantitative questions, so there are no open-ended questions.
-You have limits in communicating information since you can’t expand upon any of your questions.
-A benefit is that it’s typically faster to complete and easier to cover many performance areas at once.
+This performance review template only has quantitative questions, so no open-ended questions exist.
+Since you can’t expand upon any of your questions, you have limits in communicating information.
+A benefit is that it’s typically faster to complete and more accessible to cover many performance areas simultaneously.

-This may work well on the back end in an employee management system.
+This may work well on the back end of an employee management system.
 However, when meeting with employees, be sure to give additional information.
-In order for them to improve, they’ll need more insight from you than just a 3/5 on a review.
+For them to improve, they’ll need more insight from you than just a 3/5 on a review.

 Self-assessment performance review template

-Often, companies will have an employee perform a self-evaluation while their supervisor reviews them independently.
-The two will then meet and discuss the differences between their reviews.
+Companies often have employees self-evaluate while their supervisor reviews them independently.
+The two then meet and discuss the differences between their reviews.
 This can provide valuable insight and give employees a structured opportunity for input.

 360 performance review

 The downside, however, is that such a review is much more labor-intensive than the normal process.
 You’ll often want several employees to provide input.
-Thus, this is not always a pragmatic approach to use for each employee, and often is reserved for key performers, or employees who may be upcoming leaders.
+Thus, this is only sometimes a pragmatic approach for each employee and is often reserved for key performers or employees who may be upcoming leaders.

 30-60-90 performance review template